ArchipelagoMW/Archipelago/worlds/undertale/docs/en_Undertale.md

 ## When the player receives an item, what happens?

 When the player receives an item in Undertale, it will go into their inventory if they have space, otherwise it will wait until they do have space.
-That includes items that don't appear in your inventory
+That includes items that don't appear in your inventory.

 ## What is the victory condition?